travis-ci/docs-travis-ci-com/user/database-setup.md

 ### MySQL

 MySQL on Travis CI is **started on boot**, binds to 127.0.0.1 and requires authentication.
-You can connect using the username "travis" and a blank password.
+You can connect using the username "travis" or "root" and a blank password.
+Note that the "travis" user does not have full MySQL privileges that the "root" user does.

-You do have to create the `myapp_test` database first.
+You might have to create the `myapp_test` database first.
 Run this as part of your build script:

     # .travis.yml
     before_script: